 Preservice Reviews

 Blue Cross and Blue Shield of New Mexico has two types of preservice review to assess benefits and medical necessity: prior authorization and recommended clinical review.
-There are more similarities than differences between these two types of preservice review.
+There are more similarities than differences between these two types of preservice reviews.
 The primary difference is that prior authorization is required for certain services.
 Submitting a request for recommended clinical review is optional and informs the provider of situations where a service could be denied based upon medical necessity, even though prior authorization isn’t required.

 Prior Authorization